Master Class STAGING EVIL: Folk Devils, Social Dramaturgy, Performance and Object Making by Steven Warwick

 GROUP INTRODUCTIONS

 To begin the class, Steven will introduce his art practice including a presentation on his sonic, performance, filmic and sculpture methods, research and ideas.
 The group will also have an opportunity to introduce themselves, their practices and their interest in the course subject.
+We will have a short exercise asking what each person’s understanding of evil is and how one would want to stage it.
 After there will be a short lecture ‘What is (staging) evil.
 Steven will read excerpts from his book and give an overview of the text.
 Discussing main points such as

 There will be a discussion after about the topics with the group and how that resonates with everyone.